amitanand-ms/lab-deployment-for-azure/readme.md

 Chmod +x labdepazure_0.02.sh

 5.)
-Sign in to your Azure azzount from az cli
+Sign in to your Azure account from az cli

    az login